 Juul Labs, which makes Juul e-cigarettes already controls about 80 percent of the vaping market and is valued at more than $15 billion.
 The company states that they began with the intention of helping adult smokers to stop using cigarettes, but their advertising does not seem to agree.

 Juul devices are small, convenient and easy to carry and easy to use.
 Though Juul e-cigarettes don’t contain tobacco, a small insertable pod provides a nicotine hit which is just as addictive as the nicotine in cigarettes and other nicotine products.

 The refill cartridges or pods used in Juul devices come in an array of flavors like fruit medley, crème Brulee, cool cucumber, cool mint, and mango.
 They are said to be “less harsh” than other e-cigarettes and the device itself is attractively decorated, all of which may make them more attractive to kids.

-Juul Labs is facing three lawsuits currently.
-Two filed in California and one in New York courts.
-All three lawsuits claim that Juul’s early marketing campaigns targeted children, that nicotine levels aren’t clearly stated, that Juul’s use of social media further encourages teens and that there aren’t enough safeguards to prevent minors from purchasing the products.
+Juul Labs is already facing multiple lawsuits in California, New York and other locations for nicotine addiction and lung injuries.
+Juul lawsuits claim that Juul’s early marketing campaigns targeted children, that nicotine levels aren’t clearly stated, that Juul’s use of social media further encourages teens and that there weren’t enough safeguards to prevent minors from purchasing the products.